 One of America's favorite Irish imports made its way from Ireland, not on a boat, but by air, landing first in San Francisco.
 In 1952, Pulitzer-prize-winning San Francisco Chronicle travel columnist, Stanton Delaplane, was in an airport bar in Ireland.
 He was served a warming drink containing coffee, Irish whiskey, and cream.

-Upon returning to San Francisco, Delaplane told Jack Koeppler of San Francisco's Buena Vista Cafe about it, and Koeppler set out to reproduce the concoction.
+He must have liked it.
+After he got home to San Francisco, Delaplane told Jack Koeppler of San Francisco's Buena Vista Cafe about it.
+Koeppler set out to reproduce the concoction.
 After repeated failures, a trip to Ireland to unravel the secret of floating cream on hot coffee and an appeal for help from the mayor (who also owned a dairy), Koeppler began serving the Buena Vista’s now-famous Irish Coffee.
 To say it was a success is an understatement.

 History of the Buena Vista